phpearth/docs/_install/windows/xampp.md

 ### XAMPP language

 XAMPP can be used in more languages.
-This guide will choose *English language*.
+This guide will choose the *English language*.

 ![XAMPP language](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/language.png "XAMPP language")